Want to learn how to make shoes bigger at home and/or with professional tools? Well, today you will learn how to stretch shoes in 6 different ways.

 Of course, the best way to stretch shoes initially – in order to break them in & enlarge them slightly – is by gently walking in them.
 Preferably with thick socks at home, so you don't run the risk of blisters.

 Wondering how to stretch shoes wider?
-Well, this is also a fab tool because that can expand the width and/or the length of shoes.
-To get the use of the two functions in one, you'll want to buy a two-way stretcher.
+Well, this a shoe stretcher a fab tool because that can expand the width and/or the length of shoes.
+To get the use of the two functions in one, you'll want to buy a two-way stretcher, like this one.

 If you want to stretch boots, there's an

 app tool for that too!
 This boot stretcher happens to be cheap, cheerful & also helps tall boots keep their shape

 Of course, each product is different, so be sure to read the instructions!
 For a standard stretcher, you can use it per my instructions below: